fako/writing/main/plot-trilogy.md

 It's left somewhat in the middle what happens after Tirion gives the order.
 What is unknown to the reader is that Moko indeed dies, but that another Moko exists in a parallel world.

-This parallel world stems from Regne and Cimsidirn, the mother and sister of Tirion, who have a super power together.
+This parallel world stems from Regne and Sinia, the mother and sister of Tirion, who have a super power together.
 Regne's power is to make paintings that depict the world as she wants them to be.
-Once finished Cimsidirn can approve a painting.
+Once finished Sinia can approve a painting.
 At that point anybody can step through this painting into the alternative world that Regne depicted.

-Regne and Cimsidirn often quarrel about the reality they want to live in.
+Regne and Sinia often quarrel about the reality they want to live in.
 The former is a dreamer that wants to radically change things, while the latter only wants minor adjustments.
 Some of which her reluctant daughter is unwilling to draw for her.
 However in this case they both want Tirion to be happy, unaware of the knowledge that brought him to fear and violence.
-Regne made this painting and Cimsidirn approved it.
+Regne made this painting and Sinia approved it.
 They stepped through the painting and into the world where part 2 is taking place.
 In this world Moko is very much alive and it is this Moko we continue to follow in the story.